 Brake Fern – Pteris spp.
-Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Common Name: Brake Fern, Table or Dish Fern Botanical Name: Pteris spp., TE-ris or TER-is Decorative Life: Years.
+Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Shop our Growers Choice Subscription!
+Shop Now Designed with love!
+Our Grower's Choice Subscription freshly picked and delivered to your door every month.
+Shop Now Common Name: Brake Fern, Table or Dish Fern Botanical Name: Pteris spp., TE-ris or TER-is Decorative Life: Years.
 Availability: Year Round Family Roots: Member of the Pteridaceae (fern family).
 Origin depends on species but includes Japan, China and Malaysia.
 Relatives are the many ferns including maidenhair, Staghorn, spleenwort, holly and sword.
 Personality: Fronds (fern leaves) are feather-like, with many ribbon-like divisions.
 Tidbits: Pteris: Greek meaning wing, a term applied to ferns because of their feathery or wing-like character.
 Members of this family do not produce flowers as they reproduce by spores.
 Spores are contained in sori or “fruit dots” and appear as dark spots on the lower surface of mature leaves called fronds.
 As with all true ferns, runners can be formed that can be left to grow or cut off.
 If they come in contact with moist soil, they can root and develop into another plant.
 Will generally grow well in light levels bright enough to read a newspaper in comfort.
-What's New - Find the newest in distinct floral designs from our collection of premium luxury flowers, plants and gifts for any occasion.